chhn23/apicallingcrew/README.md

 # Apicallingcrew Crew

-Welcome to the Apicallingcrew Crew project, powered by [crewAI](https://crewai.com).
+Welcome to the Apicallingcrew Crew project,.
 This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+The goal of this project is to make you familiar with the world of agentic AI.
+This project will you to setup your first crew so that they can make an API call and analyse the request and response sent and received by the client .

 ## Installation